vinstic-myshell/myshell-doc-en/work-with-us/go-to-marketing.md

 * Excellent project management and organizational skills;
 * Able to work independently and collaborate with teams in a fast-paced environment;
 * Fluent in both spoken and written Chinese and English, familiar with ACG culture;
-* High frequency use of overseas social media.
+* Frequent use of overseas social media.

 If you are passionate about interpersonal communication, relationship building, and result-driven, we look forward to your joining us.